 Some people wonder how you can teach your kids about other cultures regardless of where you live.

-Teaching your children about other cultures will give them a better understanding of the world and can even benefit their social skills.
+Teaching your children about other cultures will give them a better understanding of the world and even benefit their social skills.
 So how can you teach your kid about other cultures regardless of where you live?

 The First Step